-The goal of treatment is to keep the femur from slipping any further.
+The goal of treatment is to keep the femur from slipping more.
 This will help to prevent future health problems, such as arthritis.
-Surgery will be done to insert one or two metal screws through the growth plate.
+Surgery will be done to insert 1 or 2 metal screws through the growth plate.
 This will help to keep the head of the femur from moving out of place.

 Follow up with your child's healthcare provider or orthopedist as directed: